 At Theosis Project, when we say Church, we don’t mean a building, a denomination, or a cultural ritual.
 We mean the Body of Christ—all creation being gathered up in Christ, reconciled in love, and made new.
+We stand in the ancient Nicene faith, rooted in the Trinity, yet we live out our belonging through rhythms rather than rigid traditions.

 The Church